dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 ## Detailed High-Level Optionality Test Results

-### Different Models
+### Across Scale

-You can see in Figure 1 that the smallest three models don’t pass any test.
+You can see in @fig:hl_scale that the smallest three models don’t pass any test.
 After that, the trend line for tests passed goes upwards, but it’s not monotonic: Pythia 410m passes only one test, while Pythia 160m passes three, and Pythia 6.9b passes the most tests, with 9,